Important content note: Some may find some of what follows offensive.

 These may seem meaningless if not humorous if not ridiculous.
 But they are big criteria for me.
 Anyway, I describe myself as a Baby Boomer because succeeding generations agree with the sociologists.

-So: I see myself as military, a survivor, one gifted with survival of disabling illnesses, one who is fortunate, a Christian, a father, an American.
+So: I see myself as military, a survivor, one gifted with survival of disabling illnesses, one who is fortunate, a father, an American.

 This is who I see in the mirror.
 This is my story.
 And I’m stickin’ to it.